 These guidelines require that teacher value be established by years of service, followed by certification.
 This is a protection afforded by tenure.
 Unfortunately, it also requires that when making programmatic changes we must follow this procedure.
 Given this fact whenever there is a need for a RIF, the most obvious villain is administration.
 However, this administration will not be paralyzed into inaction due to a false perception that we are somehow attempting to reduce our teaching force.
 In fact even though the current force would look different with the proposed changes, in all likelihood the teacher ranks will increase.

-Mitchem went on to say that while driver’s education staff will likely be cut, the district will likely hire 20 to 24 teachers for the new all-day kindergarten program.
+Mitchem went on to say that while driver’s education staff will likely be cut, the district will likely hire 20 to 24 teachers for the new program.

 VVSD anticipates millions in funding cuts

 In addition to program changes, Valley View’s financial outlook could also contribute to the need for staffing reductions, according to Mitchem, who estimated that state funding changes could mean millions of dollars in cuts for the district.